First Impressions Assistant: Module 2

 jeans and/or capri-style pants

-polo shirt (can be plain or have agency logo)
+polo shirt (can be plain or have agency logo), blouses, sweaters

 leggings under dresses, sweaters, or tunic blouses